Starting a Placement

 Induction

-At the start of every programme you should be aware who your Training Programme Director (TPD) is and how to contact them if need be.
+• Details of the Training Programme Director (TPD) and how to contact them

-At the start of every post within a programme you should meet with your Assigned Educational Supervisor (AES) to discuss:
+Additionally, the trainee should meet with their Assigned Educational Supervisor (AES) to discuss:

 • The educational framework and support systems in place